remix-run/react-router/docs/guides/deferred.md

 This may feel counter-intuitive at first, but stay with us, we really thought this through and it's important that it works this way.
 Let's imagine a world without the deferred API.
 For those scenarios you're probably going to want to implement Optimistic UI for form submissions/revalidation and some Pending UI for sibling route navigations.

-When you decide you'd like to try the trade-offs of `deferred`, we don't want you to have to change or remove those optimizations because we want you to be able to easily switch between deferring some data and not deferring it.
+When you decide you'd like to try the trade-offs of `defer`, we don't want you to have to change or remove those optimizations because we want you to be able to easily switch between deferring some data and not deferring it.
 So we ensure that your existing pending states work the same way.
 If we didn't do this, then you could experience what we call "Popcorn UI" where submissions of data trigger the fallback loading state instead of the optimistic UI you'd worked hard on.

 So just keep this in mind: **Deferred is 100% only about the initial load of a route.**

 [link]: ../components/link
 [usefetcher]: ../hooks/use-fetcher
-[deferred response]: ../fetch/deferred
+[defer response]: ../fetch/defer
 [await]: ../components/await
-[useawaiteddata]: ../hooks/use-awaited-data
+[useasyncvalue]: ../hooks/use-async-data